The theoretical study of $D_s^+\to\pi^+\pi^0\pi^0$: Abstract

 \section{Abstract}

-Inspired by recent BESIII’s amplitude analysis on $D_s^+\to\pi^+\pi^0\pi^0$, we develop a model based on the chiral unitary approach to discribe the $D_s^+\to\pi^+\pi^0\pi^0$ decay, where $D_s^+$ decays into a $\pi^+$ and a quark–antiquark pair through weak decay of charm quark.
-The interaction of pseudoscalar mesons produced by the hadronization of quark–antiquark pair will lead to dynamically generated $f_0(980)$.
+Inspired by recent BESIII’s amplitude analysis on $D_s^+\to\pi^+\pi^0\pi^0$, we develop a model based on the chiral unitary approach to discribe the $D_s^+\to\pi^+\pi^0\pi^0$ decay, where $D_s^+$ decays into a $\pi^+$ and a quark-antiquark pair through weak decay of charm quark.
+The interaction of pseudoscalar mesons produced by the hadronization of quark-antiquark pair will lead to dynamically generated $f_0(980)$.
 The dominant amplitudes from resonances $f_0(1370)$ and $f_2(1270)$ in BESIII fit are also included in our model.
-In addition to above contributions, to obtain a good fit we also add a amplitude from resonance $f_2(1430)$ to our model.
+In addition to above contributions, to obtain a good fit we also add an amplitude from resonance $f_2(1430)$ to our model.
 Our model fits well $M_{\pi^0\pi^0}$ and $M_{\pi^+\pi^0}$ invariant mass distributions simultaneously.